asyncapi/modelina/examples/java-generate-tostring/README.md

 # Java Generate toString

-A Basic Example on how to overwrite the `toString` function.
+A basic example on how to generate models that overwrite the `toString` method

 ## How to run this example